 A tournament or multi-game event, for the purpose of sanctioning, consists of at least three WFTDA-sanctioned or SFC games between three charter teams.
 There does not need to be a “winner” of the event.

-In order to sanction games for WFTDA Rankings, leagues must submit a game sanctioning application and meet certain standards in order for the game to count toward rankings or Apprentice Program graduation requirements.
+In order to sanction games for WFTDA Rankings, leagues must submit a game sanctioning application and meet certain standards in order for the game to count toward rankings.
 Game applications are submitted via the WFTDA Dashboard.
 See “Tournaments and Multi-Game Events” (below) for tournament sanctioning.

-Should a league fail to meet the requirements set forth in this section, sanctioning for the game could be revoked and the game will not count toward WFTDA Rankings and/or WFTDA Apprentice graduation requirements.
+Should a league fail to meet the requirements set forth in this section, sanctioning for the game could be revoked and the game will not count toward WFTDA Rankings.

 Only a WFTDA Member may sanction a game.
 If a non-WFTDA Member or event organizer is hosting the game, then one of the WFTDA Member Leagues competing in the event may act as the host for the purpose of sanctioning the event.